anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter03.md

 ## 3.5 Cloud Infrastructure Required State
 This sections describes the readiness of Cloud Infrastructure before the certification process can begin.
-Once the Cloud Infrastructure is configured with either of the profiles - B, <!--C,--> N, a set of tests (for example functests) should be run in order to determine the readiness of the Cloud Infrastructure for certification.
+Once the Cloud Infrastructure is configured with either of the profiles - B, N, a set of tests (for example functests) should be run in order to determine the readiness of the Cloud Infrastructure for certification.
 #TODO : Identify the tests for this section